VinAIResearch/MISCA/README.md

             --num_train_epochs 100 \
             --intent_loss_coef <lambda> \
             --learning_rate 1e-5 \
-            --aux_loss_coef <lambda> \
             --train_batch_size 32 \
-            --char_embed 64 \
-            --char_out 64 \
-            --word_embedding_dim 128 \
-            --encoder_hidden_dim 128 \
-            --attention_hidden_dim 256 \
-            --attention_output_dim 256 \
-            --decoder_hidden_dim 256 \
-            --use_charcnn \
-            --use_charlstm \
             --num_intent_detection \
             --use_crf \
-            --slot_decoder_size 128 \
-            --level_projection_size 32 \
             --pretrained \
             --pretrained_path $PRETRAINED_PATH \
-            --intent_slot_attn_size 128 \
-            --intent_slot_attn_type coattention \
+            --intent_slot_attn_type coattention
-            --embedding_type soft \
-            --label_embedding_size 128
 ```
 It is noted that we train the base model without coattention first and initialize MISCA with this base model.
-To train the base model, simply remove the last 6 lines in the command above.
+To train the base model, simply remove the last 3 lines in the command above.

-To train the model with PLMs, users must replace the token embeddings with the first subword representation from PLMs.

 Due to some stochastic factors(e.g., GPU and environment), it maybe need to slightly tune the hyper-parameters using grid search to reproduce the results.
 The suggested settings are provided in our paper.

-If you have any question, please issue the project or email me (v.thinhphp1@vinai.io or thinhphp.nlp@gmail.com) and we will reply you soon.
+If you have any questions, please issue the project or email me (v.thinhphp1@vinai.io or thinhphp.nlp@gmail.com) and we will reply soon.
 ### Acknowledgement
 Our code is based on the implementation of the JointIDSF paper from https://github.com/VinAIResearch/JointIDSF